As a small business owner, you want to make sure your storefront or restaurant is appealing to as many customers as possible.

 You want them to stay and browse the items in your store, enjoy more food or drink, or soak in a warm, inviting atmosphere.

 When you created the interior design for the space, you or your designer took customers’ psychology into account.
-However, interior layout, colors, and lighting are not the only ways to create a specific atmosphere in your shop; music is a great way to invigorate shoppers’ energy or relax diners enjoying an upscale meal.
+However, interior layout, colors, and lighting are not the only ways to create a specific atmosphere in your shop; in-store music is a great way to invigorate shoppers’ energy or relax diners enjoying an upscale meal.
 If your business is still in the process of growing, you may not be able to afford a large custom installation, but you can still strategically place speakers based on your space and use a special music streaming service to manage mood-based playlists.

 What to Consider in a Retail Sound System Setup